 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Unique Management Services , Inc.was founded and incorporated in 1994.
+According to the Better Business Bureau (BBB), Unique Management Services , Inc. is a legitimate collection agency founded and incorporated in 1994.
 The BBB established a profile page for UMS in 1997.
 UMS is listed as a collection agency that uses the alternate business name, Unique National Collections.
 Buzzfile estimates UMS’s annual revenue at $6 million and the size of its headquarters staff at 58 employees.

 According to its website, Unique Management Services “partners exclusively with libraries to effectively recover materials, fines, and fees, while preserving patron goodwill through…their Gentle Nudge® process.”
 UMS “understands the particular needs and concerns of libraries” and employs a “process that saves… time through extensive automation, while remaining budget-friendly thanks to the considerable fiscal value of asset recovery.”